 - Strengthens your brand identity

-- Grab the attention of the audience without using any word
+- Grab the audience's attention without using a word

 - Increase brand awareness